Symmetric nonnegative forms and sums of squares: Symmetric quartic sums of squares

-Now suppose that $c=0$.
-Then we find that Since $a\neq 0$ we find that the linear functional $\ell$ is given by By Lemma \ref{le:Kern} we must have $n$ odd in order for $\ell$ not to be a point evaluation and this lands us in case $(2)$ discussed below.
+Since $a\neq 0$ we find that the linear functional $\ell$ is given by By Lemma \ref{le:Kern} we must have $n$ odd in order for $\ell$ not to be a point evaluation and this lands us in case $(2)$ discussed below.

 Meanwhile with $a,c \neq 0$ the solution of the linear system (up to a common multiple) is given by